myayasar/ya_login_dashboard/README.md

-This sample Login was bootstrapped with ReactJs and NodeJs by Mohamed Yasar Arabath(myayasar@gmail.com)
+This Login resctjs  was bootstrapped with ReactJs and NodeJs by Mohamed Yasar Arabath(myayasar@gmail.com)

 ## Available Scripts